kevinsullivan/dmtl4/src/DMT1/Lectures/L09_algebra/C01_groups.lean.md

 new direction.

-In this chapter we will develop an algebraic structure called a torsor, comprising rotational actions that turn a robot from one orientation to another.
-We will cast the the rotations of a robot as a group of *actions* that in turn change the robot's *orientations* (the directions it points in).
+In this chapter we will develop an algebraic structure called a torsor, comprising rotational actions, that you can think of as being like *vectors* in a vector space, that act on a robot to turn it, like a clock hand, from one orientation to another.

-To keep things simple, let's that there are only three directions, indicated by the vertices of an equilateral triangle, initially pointing "north."
-In this setting, we can also imaging a rotation that, when *applied* to an orientation, changes it to another orientation.
-We can imagine a *unit* orientation that rotates the robot by just one orientation going counter-clockwise.
+To keep things simple, let's that there are only three orientations, indicated by the vertices of an equilateral

-Just as before, we can now think of rotations as a group.
-What are the orientations?
-Well, they aren't a group, as it makes no sense to add or multiply orientations in the way we can do with rotations.
-On the other hand, we can take the difference of two orientations defined to be the rotation that makes the robot turn from the first to the second orientation.
+triangle: initially pointing "north for noon."
+Now imagine a *unit rotatation*, one that rotates the robot just one step (we'll take positive rotations as counter-clockwise).

+Just as before, as long as we fic the number of orientations of the clock-hand-like robot (e.g., 12 for hours or 3 for the positions of our robot ), we can now think of rotations as a group.
+From here out, we'll assume just three hand positions, and a *unit* rotation by *120 degrees*.
+Our objects are now the possible rotations: by 0, 120, and 240 degrees, with one more taking leaving robot back in initial orientation.

+When we have a set of actions operating on a set of points (here orientations).
+An hour is an action, like a vector: a difference.
+It acts on a point in time, e.g., 2PM, by turning into the next time on the dial: 0/noon if on a three position clock, or to 3PM on an ordinary 12-hour clock.

-When we have a set of actions operating on a set of points (here orientations), following certain rules, one has what in geometry is called a torsor.
-In this chapter, we will thus introduce the formalization of abstract algebra in Lean through the simple example of a torsor with rotations as *actions,* and orientations as *points*, with actions acting on points by rotating them around in a circle with three designated positions.
+When we have a set of *points* (e.g., in time or geometric space), with differences between points forming actions that transform one to the other, all following certain sensible generalized rules, then one has a *torsor*.

+In this chapter, we will thus introduce the formalization of abstract algebra, and abstract mathematics more broadly, in Lean through this example of a torsor with orientations as *points*, and *actions* as rotations by fixed amounts, essentially moving points around in a discretized circle.

-What we'll have by the end of this chapter is the algebraic architecture of a robot that can only rotate (and only to a few fixed orientations), but not one that can move in straight lines.
-We'll fix that in the next chapter by defining a new torsor, where the actions are *linear* translations, and the points are all of the points of an n-dimensional linear space. such as a line, plane, or 3-D Euclidean space.
+What we'll have by the end of this chapter is the algebraic architecture of a (early prototype) robot that can rotate to just three fixed orientations), but not one that can move at all yet in a straight line.
+We'll need actions that linearly translate points.
+That will be the topic of the next chapter where we'll introduce a few important design patterns, aimed at easing autmoated formal reasoning about these particular structures.
+By the end we'll have the robot algebra for both rotation (change of direction) and linear translation.

 ```lean
 namespace DMT1.Lecture.classes.groups